rgerum/saenopy/docs/command_line.rst

 Command Line Interface
 ======================

-Saeno can be used as a python package but can also be used as a command line tool:
+Saenopy can be used as a python package but can also be used as a command line tool:

 .. code-block:: ini

-   saeno CONFIG config.txt
+   saenopy CONFIG config.txt

 The `config.txt` file can contain all the parameters that the execution needs.